 - Take the train along the Verde Canyon railroad

-Whilst Uptown Sedona has historically been the main hub for tourists, West Sedona is experiencing a major revival that makes it a worthy destination in its own right!
-This hip neighborhood has an extensive mains street where you can enjoy hipster bars, progressive cafés and unique boutiques.
-This means it is also a perfect spot for couples.
+Whilst Uptown Sedona has been the main tourist hub, West Sedona is experiencing a major revival that makes it a worthy destination in its own right!
+This hip neighborhood has an extensive main street where you can enjoy hipster bars, progressive cafés, and unique boutiques.
+This means it is also a perfect spot for couples so if you’re here for loving, get here.

-Connected to Uptown by public transport, West Sedona is also directly above the airport – ideal if you are only visiting the city for a short period of time!
-Whether you opt to stay here or not, you absolutely need to set aside some time to explore West Sedona whilst you are in the city.
+Connected to Uptown by public transport, West Sedona is directly above the airport – ideal if you’re only visiting the city for a short time!
+Whether you opt to stay here or not, you neeeeeed to set aside some time to explore West Sedona while you are in the city.

 - The Sedona Performing Arts Alliance is a large theatre that features local and international performers throughout the year